fern1991p/fern1991p/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Scientist 🔬 and Barista ☕!
+I'm a Full-Stack Web Developer 💻, Scientist 🔬 and coffee lover ☕!
 </h2>

 I am all about science and technology.
 I am always looking for new approaches to develop my personal and professional growth.
 I found computer science and modern technologies exciting, so I was ready to explore this programming world.